Simulink.sdi.Signal

 Signal line width used when the signal is plotted in the Simulation

-Interpolation method used in data visualization and the synchronization step of comparisons, specified as one of the following values:
+Interpolation method used in data visualization and the synchronization step of comparisons, specified as one of these values:

 For more information about the interpolation options, see How the Simulation Data Inspector Compares Data.